Maxayn

 Maxayn was an American soul group of the 1970s.
+It consisted of the lead singer Maxayn Lewis, Andre Lewis, Emry Thomas, Marlo Henderson and Hank Redd.
+The group had a hit with "Check Out Your Mind".

+Background

 The band took its name from the lead singer Maxayn Lewis (born Paulette Parker), former Ikette and wife of band keyboardist Andre Lewis.
 The band also included Marlo Henderson (guitar) and Emry Thomas (drums).
 Andre and Henderson had previously played on the 1970 Buddy Miles Express albums A Message To The People and Them Changes.
 Maxayn released three albums on Capricorn Records between 1972 and 1974, which were distributed by Warner Bros Records.
 They signed to Manticore Records in 1975.
 A new single titled "Spirit Groove" was expected from their fourth album, but contractual issues derailed the project.

+Career

+By Mid March, 1973, the group's second album, Mindful was released on Capricorn.
+It had been getting some airplay on WKWC-FM in North Carolina.

+On the week ending June 2, 1973, their single "Check Out Your Mind" made its debut an no. 39 on the Billboard Best Selling Soul Singles chart.
+It peaked at no. 35 on week two and spent a total of three weeks in the chart.

+The album would be bubbling under the Billboard 200.
+However, it earned a top 50 placement on the Soul Albums survey (Best Selling Soul LPs), peaking at no. 43 on the week ending June 16.

+Later years

 Andre signed to Motown and recorded disco funk albums under the name Mandré.

 In 2017, Cherry Red Records released the compilation album Reloaded: The Complete Recordings 1972-1974.